alephmembeth/alephmembeth.github.io/teaching.md

       <td>
          <b>Topics in the Cognitive Science of Morality</b><br>
          <i>University of Oldenburg</i><br>
-         lecture series and course at master’s level; jointly with Pascale Willemsen
+         lecture series and course at master’s level; jointly with Pascale Willemsen (also see <a href = "https://alephmembeth.github.io/events.html">events</a>)
       </td>
    </tr>
    <tr>